zenna/asl/README.md

 What do we mean by emulate?
 The neural program should attempts to ensure that *observed* values are the same.
 Observed values are ones which are observed with `self.observe`.
 In general, not all types are observable, for instance the Stack type is not observable; it would not be meaningful to compare the python empty stack to our neural implementation.
-The solution is to suggest some types are observable and others not, and strive for equivalent behaviour on observable types.
+The solution is to suggest some types are observable and others not, and strive for equivalent behavior on observable types.